January 2021 DFW Area Real Estate Stats

 For the full report from the Texas A&M Real Estate Research Center, click here.
 For NTREIS County reports click here.

-Texas Housing Insight – March 2020 Summary
+Texas Housing Insight – August 2020

-Here is the March 2020 Summary from Texas A&M Real Estate Center.
+Here is the August 2020 Summary from Texas A&M Real Estate Center.

 Supply